jundalisay/sp/content/en/research/schopenhauer/world/vol-3/chapter-48b.md

 in the narrowest sense, thus the surrender of all possessions, the intentional seeking out of what is disagreeable and repulsive, self-mortification, fasts, the hair shirt, and the scourge—all this is rejected by many, and perhaps rightly, as superfluous.

-Justice itself is the hair shirt that constantly harasses its owner and the 414 The World as Will and Idea (Vol. 3 of 3) charity that gives away what is needed, provides constant fasts.45 Just on this account Buddhism is free from all strict and excessive asceticism, which plays a large part in Brahmanism, thus from intentional self-mortification.
+Justice itself is the hair shirt that constantly harasses its owner and the charity that gives away what is needed, provides constant fasts.45

+Just on this account Buddhism is free from all strict and excessive asceticism, which plays a large part in Brahmanism, thus from intentional self-mortification.
 It rests satisfied with the celibacy,